Skip to Main Content

 As CEO at Samaritan North Lincoln Hospital, Cahill played a major role in implementing needed programs, navigating the hospital team through personnel and system changes, working to keep the hospital and various clinics operating at a profitable margin, and showing an unwavering commitment to recruitment, retention and development of a highly skilled health care team.

 Cahill actively supported and helped to implement the hospitalist program at Samaritan North Lincoln Hospital.
 The hospitalist program was designed to help with the recruitment of new physicians to Lincoln City, improve the quality of inpatient care and provide relief to community-based providers.
+In addition, he oversaw the construction and operation of the Samaritan Early Learning Center, a facility in Lincoln City designed to meet the developmental and educational needs of young children.

-Vice President - Central Operations, Samaritan Foundations
+Vice President of Foundations Central Operations, Samaritan Foundations

 Gilmour joined Samaritan Health Services in 2014, following service as director of operations for the Providence Alaska Foundation in Anchorage.
 She earned a bachelor’s degree from Oregon State University and is a 2016 graduate of Leadership Corvallis.
 In her role as vice president of central operations for Samaritan Foundations, Gilmour oversees operations and fundraising efforts throughout the system.
+She was included on the inaugural Association for Healthcare Philanthropy 40 Under 40 list in 2018 and currently serves on the United Way of Benton & Lincoln Counties Community Impact Committee.

 Laura Hennum, MSHA